iwillspeak/feersum/docs/special-forms.md

 Set expressions assign the result of `<expression>` to the location that `<variable>` is currently bound to.
 If `<variable>` is unbound then the expression raises an error.

+### Implementation status

+Assignments are not yet implemented

 ## Quoting